 “Yep,” I say, almost proud of myself.

 Uncle Bill farts.
-The sheer flatulent force of his assy gas cloud doesn’t phase Mango in the slightest.
-I pinch my nostrils shut but Uncle Bill just smiles and turns the page.
+The flatulent force of his assy gas cloud doesn’t phase Mango in the slightest, but I pinch my nostrils shut.
+Uncle Bill just smiles and flips to the next page.
 I look over at grandMother and she’s looking right back at me, waiting for an answer.

 “What?”
 I ask, inadvertently tasting the soiled air.
-At least it doesn’t stink.
+Well, at least it doesn’t stink.

 grandMother abruptly cocks her head to the side.
 “You’re lucky I’m not your manager, boy, because I do not like repeating myself.
 I asked you why you waited a week before you got paid.”

-“Oh, uh,” I stammer, checking my memory files.
-“I was on vacation so I wasn’t really worried about it.
-Plus, it was only ten dollars.”
+“Oh, oh uh, uhh,” I stammer, checking my memory files.
+“I was on vacation, I wasn’t really worried about it.
+Besides, it was only ten dollars.”

-Before I get the chance to answer, Uncle Bill slaps his newspaper down and rises both from the table and to the occasion.
-He shoots me a stink eye when I beat him to the bottle and pour grandMother’s liquor for her.
+Before I can answer, Uncle Bill slaps his newspaper down and rises both from the table and to the occasion.
+He shoots me the stink eye when I beat him to the bottle and pour grandMother’s liquor for her.

 I look around the plaza for two things: a place to eat (preferably a Taco Bell) and a gas station.
-There’s no Taco Bell, but there is a pizza joint called The Brick Oven Pizza Restaurant.
+There is no Taco Bell, unfortunatado, but there is a pizza joint called The Brick Oven Pizza Restaurant.
 I could go for a slice, why not?

-I walk in and the air conditioner whispers into my ear, letting me know the place is empty.
-The guy at the front counter smiles and tells me I can sit wherever I want, so I take a booth that’s near the door, just in case they make a habit of turning the lone customers that wander in here into extra pizza toppings.
-Guy hands me a menu and goes to get me some water.
-As I look the menu over, I realize that this is an actual restaurant and not just a pizza place, so just getting a quick slice won’t exactly be possible.
+I walk in and the air conditioner whispers in my ear, letting me know the place is empty.
+The guy at the front counter smiles big and tells me I can sit wherever I want.
+I take a booth near the door just in case they make a habit of turning the lone customers who wander in here into pizza toppings.
+So, the guy hands me his menu and goes to get water.
+As I look the menu over, I realize I am in a restaurant and not a joint.
+Just getting a quick slice will not be possible.
 Oh well, I guess I’ll just have to eat a whole pizza myself.
 The horror.

 Much to my surprise, the pizza isn’t terrible.

-I tip the place a couple bucks on top of my bill and head back to my car, body fed and ready to fuel up.
-When I pull up to the pump, I’m hit with my first major plot twist that I saw coming hours ago but momentarily forgot about because of the mild driving-induced pseudo-delusional state I’m in: I’ll have to pump my own gas.
-Evidently, three hundred miles of road has a way of boggling the mind to the point that one forgets that only in Jersey are humans paid to pump your gas for you, even when I wrote a whole damn page about it.
-The task at hand really isn’t hard though, I quickly pick up on the ways of the rest of the country and before I even know it, Bessy’s had her sip and I’m back on the road.
+I tip the place a few bucks on top of my bill and head back to my car, body fed and ready to fuel up.
+When I pull up to the pump I’m hit with my first major plot twist that I saw coming hours ago but momentarily forgot about because of the driving-induced delusional state I’m in: I have to pump my own gas.
+Evidently, three hundred miles of road has a way of boggling the mind to the point that one forgets that only in Jersey are humans paid to pump your gas for you, even after I wrote a whole page about it.
+The task at hand really isn’t hard though, I quickly pick up on the ways of the rest of the country and before I know it Bessy’s had her sip and I’m back on the road.